Gatling (software): Architecture

 Gatling implemented a fully new architecture for a performance testing tool, in order to be more resource efficient.
 It makes it possible to simulate a high number of requests per second with a single machine.

 Components

 Recorder

 Gatling comes with an HTTP web recorder to bootstrap a simulation.
 The HTTP recorder can be used to directly capture browser actions or convert .har files to load test scenarios.

+Gatling Studio

+Gatling Studio is a desktop tool that records browser sessions and converts them into Gatling load test scripts.
+It captures HTTP interactions — including headers, payloads, and timing — from a live browser session or an imported HAR file, filters out static and third-party requests, and generates Java (Maven) code representing the recorded user flow.
+The exported project can be run locally with Gatling Community Edition or deployed through Gatling Enterprise Edition.

 Domain-specific language

 Gatling is provided with a simple and lightweight Domain-specific language, in which simulations and scenarios are coded.
 This allows users to add custom behavior through many hooks.
 This makes simulation scripts readable and easy to maintain.

 In 2024 Gatling introduced a new DSL (SDK) for JavaScript and TypeScript.
 The JavaScript and TypeScript SDK uses GraalVM to translate JavaScript code to Java and execute load tests on a Java virtual machine (JVM).
 Adding JavaScript and TypeScript support made Gatling the first polyglot load testing tool in the market.